-According to data released on Tuesday (10 July) by the German Association of Energy and Water Industries (BDEW), wind, solar, hydropower and biogas met 36.3% of Germany’s electricity needs between January and June 2018, while coal provided just 35.1%.
+According to data released on Tuesday (10 July) by the German Association of Energy and Water Industries (BDEW), wind, solar, hydropower and biogas made up 36.3% of Germany’s electricity production between January and June 2018, while coal provided just 35.1%.

 Although renewables have hit notable benchmarks in the past, outstripping fossil fuels on certain days or even weeks, this is the first time coal has fallen by the wayside during such a long period of time in Germany.

 In comparison to the same period in 2017, renewables only met 32.5% in the first six months of last year, with coal generating 38.5%.
 Experts say this was partly due to favourable weather conditions and lower consumption.

 That reduction in coal use was predominantly based on a drop-off in carbon-heavy hard coal or anthracite, while use of lignite or brown coal, which contains the least concentration of carbon, remained relatively stable between 2017 and 2018.

 Scratch beneath the surface and Germany still has a big problem: emissions are not falling fast enough to meet its climate targets, despite progress in building up renewable energy capacity.